makrai/notes/sogaard16-repeval-fmri-eye.md

 # What I am saying,,,

-* website: http://cst.dk/anders/fmri-eval/ where users can upload pairs of embeddings and obtain learning curves
 * Marconi (1997) says lexical competence involves both an
-  * inferential aspect, i.e., learning a semantic network of synonymy and hyponymy relations, as well as a
+  * inferential aspect ie learning a semantic network of synonymy and hyponymy
   * referential aspect, which is in charge of naming and application